 “We have seen high levels of engagement with students who have been using eSpark,” says Jeff Moore, Director of Instruction at Van Buren.
 This engagement is well documented by the short videos students record at the end of every eSpark quest.
 In these videos, students reteaching the new skill they just practiced to demonstrate to their teacher what they have learned.
 “My students really want to use eSpark,” says Ms. McCraight.
 “They love recording the videos, and are upset if their eSpark time is rescheduled.”
 To keep students motivated and creating their best work, Ms. McCraight takes time throughout the year to show exemplary student videos to the whole class, an exercise that gives her students an opportunity to celebrate their growth and learning.

-In this video, a second grade Van Buren student shows how eSpark taught her to divide a rectangle into four equal squares:
+In this video, a second grade Van Buren student shows how eSpark taught her to divide a rectangle into six equal squares: